Speeding up Pontus-Mpemba effects via dynamical phase transitions: Conclusions

-\emph{Conclusions.---}In this Letter, we have pointed out an intriguing interplay between Mpemba effects and DPTs, using the latter as an efficient way to gain control on the former.
+In this \new{paper}, we have pointed out an intriguing interplay between Mpemba effects and DPTs, using the latter as an efficient way to gain control on the former.
 In doing so, we have developed a powerful approach to constructing the phase diagram of correlated electron models in terms of the Lindblad equation and a time-dependent SCMF approximation.
 Arguably, this approach has a wide range of applicability, e.g., to models in condensed matter or high-energy physics as well as in quantum chemistry.
-Deepening our analysis of the connection between Mpemba effects and DPTs, and extending our methods to other, possibly higher-dimensional, correlated fermion models are interesting topics for future research.
+Deepening our analysis of the connection between Mpemba effects and DPTs, and extending our methods to other, possibly higher-dimensional, correlated fermion models are interesting topics for future research. \new{Our predictions may be experimentally tested in different platforms of current interest, including driven-dissipative superconducting qubits \cite{Rasmussen2021,Westhoff2025}, ultracold atoms \cite{Bloch2008}, or ion traps.
+In particular, ion trap experiments have already been used for studying quantum Mpemba effects \cite{Joshi2024,Zhang2025}, and similar setups could allow to observe the predicted interplay between DPTs and Mpemba effects. }